guildai/guildai/guild/tests/uat/remote-run-hello.md

     Successfully installed gpkg.hello-0.1
     Starting hello-op on guild-uat as ...
     Resolving op
-    Using run ... for op resource
+    Using run ... for op
     Reading message from msg.out
     Hello, from a 2nd file!
     <BLANKLINE>